Hazaribagh: Etymology

-The name of the town 'Hazaribagh' (हज़ारीबाग़) is derived from two Persian words: Hazar (هزار) meaning 'one thousand' and bagh (باغ) meaning 'garden'.
-Hence the meaning of Hazaribagh is 'city of a thousand gardens'.
+The name of the town 'Hazaribagh' (हज़ारीबाग़) is derived from two Persian words: Hazar (هزار) meaning 'one thousand' and bagh (باغ) meaning 'garden', hence the meaning of Hazaribagh is 'city of a thousand gardens'.
 According to Sir John Houlton, however, the town takes its name from the small villages of Okni and Hazari – shown on old maps as Ocunhazry.

-The last syllable in its name probably originated from a mango grove which formed a camping ground for troops and travelers marching along a military road from Kolkata to Varanasi, constructed in 1783 and the following years.
+The last syllable in its name may have originated from a mango grove which formed a camping ground for troops and travelers marching along a military road from Kolkata to Varanasi, constructed in 1783 and the following years.
 The Grand Trunk Road subsequently replaced this military road in the mid-19th century, but the layout differed at places, particularly around Hazaribagh.
 A dilapidated watch tower meant to guard the military road is still visible on Tower Hill, near Silwar.
-In common literature, native English author Kajol Aikat has also mentioned Hazaribagh as the Land of Thousand Gardens in his debut novel Unsocial Amigos.

 History

-In ancient times the district was covered with inaccessible forests inhabited by tribes who remained independent.
-The entire territory of Chhotanagpur, now known as Jharkhand (meaning forest territory) was presumably beyond the pale of outside influence in ancient India.
-Throughout the Turko-Afghan period (up to 1526), the area remained virtually free from external influence.
+In ancient times, the district was covered with forests inhabited by tribes who remained independent.
+Throughout the Turko-Afghan period, the area remained virtually free from external influence.
 It was only with the accession of Akbar to the throne of Delhi in 1557 that Muslim influence penetrated Jharkhand, then known to the Mughals as Kokrah.
 In 1585, Akbar sent a force under the command of Shahbaj Khan to reduce the Raja of Chotanagpur to the position of a tributary.

-After the death of Akbar in 1605, the area presumably regained its independence.
-This necessitated an expedition in 1616 by Ibrahim Khan Fateh Jang, the Governor of Bihar and brother of Queen Noorjehan.
+After the death of Akbar in 1605, the area regained its independence.
+This necessitated an expedition in 1616 by Ibrahim Khan Fateh Jang, the governor of Bihar and brother of Queen Noorjehan.
 Ibrahim Khan defeated and captured Durjan Sal, the 46th Raja of Chotanagpur.
 He was imprisoned for 12 years but was later released and reinstated on the throne after he had shown his ability in distinguishing a real diamond from a fake one.

-In 1632, Chotanagpur was given as Jagir (endowment) to the Governor at Patna for an annual payment of Rs.136,000.
+In 1632, Chotanagpur was given as a jagir (land grant) to the Governor at Patna for an annual payment of Rs.136,000.
 This was raised to Rs.161,000 in 1636.
-During the reign of Muhammad Shah (1719–1748), Sarballand Khan, the Governor of then Bihar, marched against the Raja of Chotanagpur and obtained his submission.
-Another expedition was led by Fakhruddoula, the Governor of Bihar in 1731.
+During the reign of Muhammad Shah (1719–1748), Sarballand Khan, the governor of then Bihar, marched against the Raja of Chotanagpur and obtained his submission.
+Another expedition was led by Fakhruddoula, the governor of Bihar in 1731.
 He came to terms with the Raja of Chotanagpur.
-In 1735 Alivardi Khan had some difficulty in enforcing the payment of the annual tribute of Rs.12,000 from the Raja of Ramgarh, as agreed to by the latter according to the terms settled with Fakhruddoula.
+In 1735 Alivardi Khan had difficulty in enforcing the payment of the annual tribute of Rs.12,000 from the Raja of Ramgarh, as agreed to by the latter according to the terms settled with Fakhruddoula.